-The best bet is to source CBD products online and have it sent to your home, office, or PO box instead.
+The best bet is to source CBD products online and have them sent to your home, office, or PO box instead.

 Moving forward, we expect the laws to continue to change across federal and state legislature as more people demand access to this safe and effective supplement.

-Already the landscape is changing, as the regulation of legal nutritional products now falls into the regulation of the FDA — who have yet to make any official statements for or against the sale and use of CBD as a nutritional supplement.
-People are suspecting an FDA crackdown coming to companies operating in the CBD space.
+The landscape is already changing, as the regulation of legal nutritional products now falls under the regulation of the FDA — which has yet to make any official statements for or against the sale and use of CBD as a nutritional supplement.
+People suspect an FDA crackdown is coming to companies operating in the CBD space.

-Stay tuned, we’ll be sure to keep you posted as the landscape continues to change.
+Stay tuned, and we’ll be sure to keep you posted as the landscape continues to change.